 A guide for those who want to know what's possible.

 Imagine you are building a car.
 You probably aren’t doing much more than conceiving the idea and then finding suppliers for all the bits and pieces.
-This page highlights our favorite suppliers of templates, gizmos, and other web effluvia.
+This page highlights our favorite suppliers of WordPress templates, web development gizmos, and other web effluvia.

 Website Designs: Start Here

 There are exactly 1.345 gazillion website designs available at any given time.
-Whatever message you’re trying to convey, someone has probably built a nice looking site that expresses it.
-Here are our favorite template providers.
+Whatever message you’re trying to convey, someone has probably built a nice looking website that expresses it.
+Here are our favorite WordPress template providers.

 I really want to like ThemeForest, but at the end of the day, I have yet to buy a template from them.
 They're still worth a look though, especially if you’re after a modern look or CMS Theme.
 These templates are much harder to browse, but once you do get to a live demo, you can often see it in a few different colors.
-The sites typically lack the built–in personality of Template Monster but they do often include loads of functionality.
-If you liker modern, spare design, they’re not to be missed.
+Their websites typically lack the built-in personality of Template Monster but they do often include loads of functionality.
+If you like a modern sparse design, they’re not to be missed.

 SEO, SEM, and Analytics